spatie/searchindex/README.md

 ###Algolia
-To use Algolia you must install this official low level client:
+To use Algolia you must install the official low level client:
 ```bash
 composer require algolia/algoliasearch-client-php
 ```